AABoyles/hadleyverse/README.md

 ---

     library("hadleyverse")
     # All of the Hadleyverse is now available in your environment
     # No need to call library("plyr"), etc!

-    unLoadHadleyverse()
-    #All of the Hadleyverse has been removed from your environment

-    loadHadleyverse()
-    #All of the Hadleyverse is available in your environment again

     detach("package:hadleyverse")
-    #All of the Hadleyverse has been removed from your environment again
+    # All of the Hadleyverse has been removed from your environment again

 What Happens
 ------------

 When you install an R Package, R checks the DESCRIPTION file for dependencies.
 If you have unmet dependencies, R tries to install them from CRAN.
 Then, whenever you load the package, R makes those dependencies available.
-This package just depends on everything Hadley Wickham has published to CRAN, despite the fact that it doesn't do anything.
+This package just "depends on" everything Hadley Wickham has published to CRAN, despite the fact that it doesn't do anything.
 Here are the packages it loads:

  1. plyr
  2. ggplot2